stephenhutchings/written/README.md

 those from another language, see [Language Support](#language-support).

-Following the APA style guide (for ease and practicality) conjunctions, articles, and short prepositions of less than four letters are will be left in lowercase when calling `capitalizeAll()`.
+Following the APA style guide (for ease and practicality) conjunctions, articles, and short prepositions of less than four letters will be left in lowercase when calling `capitalizeAll()`.

 A rule is needed to determine the correct ordinal for any number.
 For English,